elfprince13/FreeBuild/README.md

 [Back to top](#getting-started-with-freebuild)

-Finding your away around the source tree
+Finding your way around the source tree
 -----------------------------------------
 Within the primary FreeBuildJ directory there are three hierarchies of folders that are important to understand as a developer.